 False fire alarm Physical attack of a school employee

-Other behaviors judged as Level 4 offenses by the administration
+Other behaviors judged as Level 4 offenses by the administration substance or "look alike" substance (Pol.
+227)

 Possession/use/transfer/sale of a weapon or potentially dangerous object (Pol.
 218.1)